 29. Tony Attwood- The Complete Guide to Asperger's Syndrome (2005)For a slightly improved, updated version of the above article, see the book below:

-If you would like to talk about alexithymia please click here: ALEXITHYMIA EXCHANGE FORUM
+_________________________________________________________________If you would like to talk about alexithymia please click here: ALEXITHYMIA EXCHANGE FORUM

 ___________________________________________________________________